Term Insurance

 - Riders and add-ons : Explore additional benefits and riders offered by insurance companies.
 These may include critical illness riders, accidental death benefit riders, or waiver of premium riders.
 Assess your needs and consider adding riders that enhance the policy’s coverage.

-Understanding the key features of term insurance will help you make an informed decision when selecting a policy.
+Understanding the key features of the best term insurance plan will help you make an informed decision when selecting a policy.
 Here are some essential features to consider:

 Death benefit: Term insurance provides a death benefit to the beneficiary if the insured passes away during the policy term.
 The death benefit is the coverage amount specified in the policy and serves as financial protection for your loved ones..